Chasing Light in Lofoten: A Photographer's Story from Above the Arctic Circle

 The Drive South to A

-On my last day, I drove the full E10 from Svolvaer to A i Lofoten — the end of the road.
+Save the full E10 for the last day — Svolvaer to A i Lofoten, the end of the road.
 170km.
-I'd already driven sections of it multiple times, but doing it uninterrupted, without stopping for photography (a near-impossible discipline), took 3 hours.
+Even after driving sections of it multiple times, doing it uninterrupted, without stopping for photography (a near-impossible discipline), takes 3 hours.

-Except I couldn't do it.
-I stopped eleven times.
-The last stop was at a pullout above Moskenes, where the mountains and the sea and the light conspired to produce a moment so beautiful that I turned off the camera and just stood there.
+Except almost nobody manages it.
+Plan for eleven stops.
+The last one comes at a pullout above Moskenes, where the mountains and the sea and the light conspire to produce a moment so beautiful that the right move is to turn off the camera and just stand there.